GEO for E-commerce: How to Get Products Recommended by AI

 - Present specs in scannable format

-- Implement Product schema markup
+- Implement Product schema markup (Schema.org, the standard vocabulary for structured data)

 2. Build Review Presence